oemof/tespy/doc/tespy_modules/networks.rst

     network from the :code:`init_path`.
 Be aware that a change within the fluid vector does not alow this practice!
 If you plan to use additional fluids in parts of the network you have not touched until now, you will need to state all fluids from the beginning.
-Generally, initialisation from a converged calculation yields the best performance and is highly receommended.

 Algorithm